paul-pratt-108442/interview-exercise/README.md

-# Interview Exercise - FAKE SIS
+# Interview Exercise - School Information System

 This application is designed as a technical coding exercise for interviews.
 It provides a simplified school information system that demonstrates basic CRUD operations and Angular development practices.